-Recent advancements in deep learning have led to powerful forecasting models, ranging from linear baselines \cite{Zeng2023} to architectures based on convolutional networks~\cite{Luo2024}, multilayer perceptrons (MLPs)~\cite{Chen2023}, and Transformers~\cite{Nie2023}.
-Surprisingly, recent work has shown that channel-independent (CI) models, those that treat each time series channel separately, often outperform channel-dependent (CD) approaches that attempt to jointly model all channels~\cite{Han2024,Peiwen2023}.
+Advancements in deep learning have led to powerful forecasting models, ranging from linear baselines~\cite{Zeng2023} to architectures based on convolutional networks~\cite{Luo2024}, multilayer perceptrons (MLPs)~\cite{Chen2023}, and Transformers~\cite{Nie2023}.
+Surprisingly, recent work has shown that channel-independent (CI) models, which treat each time series channel separately, often outperform channel-dependent (CD) approaches that attempt to model all channels jointly~\cite{Han2024,Peiwen2023}.
 CI models reduce model complexity, but sacrifice the ability to leverage valuable inter-channel relationships, potentially limiting their accuracy in highly correlated settings.

 On the other hand, CD models explicitly exploit inter-channel dependencies.
 Indeed, the improvement over baseline is often achieved by advanced modeling of temporal \cite{Nie2023} and channel \cite{Liu24} similarities, or both \cite{Wu2023}.
-However, CD models are known to be often less scalable due to their need for larger datasets~\cite{Peiwen2023}.
-Designing models that can balance the robustness of CI approaches with the expressiveness of CD strategies remains a key open challenge in MVTS forecasting~\cite{Wang2023,zhao2024rethinking}.
-The difficulty lies in balancing leveraging inter-channel correlations and maintaining the robustness and scalability across diverse datasets.
-For example, a local model with individual parameters for each channel leads to increased parameters and does not model the channels' similarities~\cite{montero2021localvsglobal}.
+However, CD models are often known to be less scalable due to their requirement for larger datasets~\cite{Peiwen2023}.
+Designing models that can balance the robustness of CI approaches with the expressiveness of CD strategies remains a key open challenge in MVTS forecasting~\cite{Wang2025,zhao2024rethinking}.
+The difficulty lies in balancing the leverage of inter-channel correlations and maintaining robustness and scalability across diverse datasets.
+For example, a local model with individual parameters for each channel results in increased parameters and does not capture the channels' similarities~\cite{montero2021localvsglobal}.